v-pbartley/openhack-mc4h/Challenge-04/Readme.md

 ## Step 5 - Use the Include & Reverse Include Search Results Parameters
-Using the Postman file provided, search for PractitionerRole including the Practitioner resource in the result to reduce calls to the server.
+Using the Postman file provided, search for PractitionerRole including the Practitioner resource in the result, to reduce calls to the server.
 Discover all PractitionerRoles for an Organization using reverse include.
 For more examples of include and reverse include search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.

 ## Step 6 - Defining a Custom Search parameter
 To create a new search parameter, you need to POST the SearchParameter resource to the database.
 See the Postman file provided for an example.
 Read through the full example at https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/how-to-do-custom-search.

-## What does success look like for Challenge-04?

-+ Developed a basic understanding of how to perform FHIR search operations in Azure API for FHIR
-+ Performed several FHIR search queries using paired/multiple parameters for Common and Composite Search
-+ Completed at least one Chained and Reverse Chained FHIR search query
-+ Completed at least one Include and Reverse Include FHIR search query

-## Next Steps

-Click [here](../Challenge-05/Readme.md) to proceed to the next challenge.